rajkumarkanjo/Benz-Assignment/README.md

 # Benz-Assignment

-Project Objective : Application is to create a Microservices backend to securely store data in a file format and allow the user to read and update when required.
+Project Objective : Application to create a Microservices backend to securely store data in a file format and allow the user to read and update when required.
                     The backend should support storing the data in both CSV and XML file format.

 Technology Stack : java ,Spring-Boot, Rest API, Microservices, build tool - Gradle.